 Current Job Vacancies at Le Roy Funerals

-However if you are a qualified Funeral Director or a Funeral Operative with the interest and ambition to train to become a Funeral Director, looking for a change, or relocate, we are always happy to receive your C/V via email.
+However, if you are a qualified Funeral Director or Funeral Operative with the ambition to train to become a Funeral Director, looking for a change or to relocate, we are always happy to receive your C/V via email to email@example.com .
+See below for the Funeral Director job description.

 We are looking to recruit a qualified or experienced Funeral Director to join our team.
 We would however be happy to accept applications from candidates who consider that they have the right qualities to train to become a Funeral Director.